 This is the best part.
 You don’t have to remove the cupboards unless you want to.
 You also don’t have to sand them!
 Just wash away any grime.

 Before applying the stain, I strongly recommend wearing gloves as it is a bit messy.
-Then using a cloth generously cover the section of cupboard you are staining.
+Then using a cloth cover the section of cupboard you are staining.
+You don’t have to use a lot of the product.
+A little bit goes a long way!

 I suggest starting in a lower cabinet that isn’t the first thing people will see.
 That way you can get used to using the Briwax on the cabinets that aren’t as visible.